General ASA program FAQs are listed below. Travel-specific FAQs can be found here.

 Founded in 1970, the Arlington Soccer Association offers recreational and travel soccer, as well as a number of other camps, clinics and other programs throughout the year.
 Over 9,000 children take advantage of ASA programs each year.

-ASA offers a variety of soccer programs throughout the year, including Rec, Developmental and Travel soccer, camps and clinics, and more.
-You can read about our principal programs on this web site, starting with Rec & High School Soccer, Developmental Program, Travel Soccer, and our other programs.
-We work with kids from the pre-kindergarden year up through high school.
+ASA offers a variety of soccer programs throughout the year, including Recreational (frequently referred to as “Rec”), Developmental (ADP) and Travel soccer, camps and clinics, and more.
+You can read about our principal programs on this web site, starting with Rec Soccer, Developmental Program, Travel Soccer, and our other programs.
+We work with kids from the pre-kindergarten years up through high school.

 1 – You are in the right place!
-First, look at the range of programs that we offer, including Recreational soccer, ADP, Travel soccer, High School soccer, and more.
+First, look at the range of programs that we offer, including Recreational soccer, Developmental (ADP) soccer, Travel soccer, and more.
 Which appeals most to you?

 First, figure out which program is appropriate based on the age of your child.
-Rec soccer is for players in Kindergarten through 8th grade.
-High school soccer is for high school age players.
+Rec soccer is for players in Kindergarten through 12th grade.
 Mini Soccer is for children from 3 years through those who will enter Kindergarten in *the coming Fall*, not this Fall.
+ADP focuses on players roughly in grades 3-5, and Travel focuses on players loosely in Grades 3 – 12.

 Once a player is registered, the next thing to expect is to hear from your player’s coach(es) who will tell you about practice times and locations.
 Most teams practice weeknights starting around 6pm; games are mostly Saturdays.

-Specifics: Once someone successfully registers for Rec or High School soccer, the player’s name is maintained in ASA’s registration system and is assigned to one of ASA’s neighborhood clubs.
-High school players join teams formed within the separate High School program.
+Specifics: Once someone successfully registers for Rec soccer, the player’s name is maintained in ASA’s registration system and is assigned to one of ASA’s neighborhood clubs.
+Exception: High school players join teams formed within the overall High School club.
 For elementary school students, the assignment is based on which school the child attends.

 Once assigned, the club manager works with his coaches to form teams.
 Then the coaches contact their respective players to let them know about practice schedules, locations, and any other pertinent info.